-^{} You must elect coverage for yourself in order to elect coverage for your spouse.
+- You must elect coverage for yourself in order to elect coverage for your spouse. - A Requesting a benefit over the guaranteed issue level or requesting coverage outside of your initial eligibility period requires answering some medical questions.

 Please refer to the Unum Critical Illness flyer later in this booklet for more information about this benefit.
 Additionally, premiums will vary based on a number of factors including age, tobacco usage and elected coverage.
 Our representatives at HUB International Mid-Atlantic will be able to provide you with these costs during your one-on-one enrollment meeting.